Skip to main content

 A Multi-Year Process & Where We Are Now

-The multi-year process is divided into six phases and begins with a commitment to dedicate the necessary resources to thoroughly examine the possibility of education workforce housing.
+The multi-year process is divided into six stages and begins with a commitment to dedicate the necessary resources to thoroughly examine the possibility of education workforce housing.